Cleveland Clinic logo

 Inguinal Ligament

-The inguinal ligament is a set of two bands that connect the oblique muscles of your abdomen to your pelvis, deep in your groin.
-They support soft tissues in your groin area and anchor your abdomen and pelvis.
-Inguinal hernia is a common problem here, especially in men older than 40.
+The inguinal ligament is a set of two bands that connect your oblique to your pelvis.
+They support soft tissues in your groin area and anchor the abdomen and pelvis.
+An inguinal hernia is a common problem in this part of your body.

-The inguinal ligament is a set of two narrow bands in the inguinal area of your body (your groin).
-Your groin is the fold where the bottom of your abdomen meets your inner thighs.
+The inguinal ligament is a strong, fibrous band of tissue in the inguinal area of your groin.
+Your groin is the fold where the bottom of your abdomen meets your inner thigh.
+You have two inguinal ligaments — one on each side of your body.
+Its main job is to support your lower abdomen and pelvis.

 Advertisement